For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 - A smaller unit would run constantly

-A slightly oversized unit operating at a lower duty cycle is typically more stable and less strained than one running nonstop.
+A slightly larger unit operating with margin is usually more stable than one running nonstop.

 Basement Adjustment